matrix-org/synapse/docs/specification.rst

 status choice among multiple devices to ensure the user gets a consistent experience.

+In addition, the server maintains a timestamp of the last time it saw an active action from the user; either sending a message to a room, or changing presence state from a lower to a higher level of availability (thus: changing state from ``unavailable`` to ``online`` will count as an action for being active, whereas in the other direction will not).
+This timestamp is presented via a key called ``last_active_ago``, which gives the relative number of miliseconds since the message is generated/emitted, that the user was last seen active.

 Idle Time
 ---------
 As well as the basic ``presence`` field, the presence information can also show